Event Experience Details

 Friday night, you’ll enjoy an Italian pasta dinner and entertainment with your fellow participants.

-Then Saturday night (4:30 p.m. - 8:30 p.m.), get together with your friends and family (but please, leave the pets at home) for a big party.
-We’ll have games and entertainment for adults and kids.
-Saturday night’s dinner (BBQ chicken with mac & cheese, or black bean burgers) in the dining area at camp is for participants only and seating for visitors will be limited, so please remind your friends and family to bring a picnic blanket and dinner.
-All visitors must depart camp by 8:30 p.m.
+Then Saturday night at 7:00 p.m., we’ll be throwing a party celebrating our 150th walk this year.
+You won’t want to miss this!
+You can invite your friends and family to visit from 4:00 p.m. - 8:00 p.m. but please, leave the pets at home.
+Saturday night’s dinner (BBQ chicken with mac & cheese, or black bean burgers) plus the special reunion treats are for participants only and seating for visitors will be limited, so ask your friends and family to bring a picnic blanket and dinner.
+All visitors must depart camp by 8:00 p.m.

-Visitor Parking: Parking for visitors will be available at Lakeview Lutheran Church (1194 County Road C, Maplewood, MN 55109).
+Visitor Parking: parking will be available at Lakeview Lutheran Church.

 Camp Recycling: On average, the 3-Day creates approximately 100 cubic yards of trash and 70 cubic yards of recyclables.
 We’re asking for your help in making pink the new green by making our recycling more effective.
 Please make sure your garbage, food waste and recyclables are placed in the proper containers.
 Also, if you bring along items that you plan to dispose of after the event, please take those items home to throw out - don't leave them behind for the crew members to haul away.
 Thanks for joining us in this effort!

 There are no personal vehicles allowed at camp.
-Friends and family visiting for Saturday night’s camp party will be able to park at Lakeview Lutheran Church (1194 County Road C, Maplewood, MN 55109).
-All visitors must depart camp by 8:30 p.m.
+Friends and family visiting for Saturday night’s camp party will be able to park at the Lakeview Lutheran Church.
+All visitors must depart camp by 8:00 p.m.

 3-Day Lounge: Kick back and relax!
-Enjoy special treats and drinks while socializing with your new friends, visit the trail mix bar, spend some quiet time with a magazine and a comfy chair, take a picture with friends, check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Dreams treat if a kind supporter treated you.
-Show your registration confirmation for the 2016 3-Day and you’ll get a special gift, only available at the Lounge .
+Enjoy special treats and drinks while socializing with your new friends, visit the trail mix bar (Friday only), spend some quiet time with a magazine and a comfy chair, take a picture with friends, check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Treat if a kind supporter treated you.

-If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up the legacy pins you have earned:
+If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up any legacy pins you have earned, such as:

 - Team Captain